Information Icon

 • You may request assistance in applying for and casting an advance voting ballot

-Those who requested an absentee ballot but end up voting in person will be given a provisional ballot to ensure they only vote once.
+Those who requested an advance ballot but end up voting in person will be given a provisional ballot to ensure they only vote once.
 If you have any questions, you can find your local county clerk contact info here.

 Request your Ballot